MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-use-workflows.md

 title: Using Approval Workflows
 description: You can set up and use workflows to connect business-process tasks such as automatic posting or requesting and granting approval for new records.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: ivkoleti
 ms.topic: conceptual
-ms.devlang: al
 ms.search.keywords: null
 ms.search.form: '1500, 1501, 1503, 1504, 1505'
-ms.date: 09/13/2022
+ms.date: 02/20/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# <a name="use-approval-workflows"></a>Use Approval Workflows
+# Use Approval Workflows

 A workflow is a sequence of tasks triggered by an action, a condition, or a rule.
 Workflows are usually implemented to integrate business logic into an organisation, such as the separation of duties, unifying processes, or to apply best practices.